pages-themes/minimal/pages/guidelines/formalisation.md

 <br />

 In the context of developing disease maps, the "knowledge formalisation" term refers to the practice of transforming textual information and figures in publications to the structured format of the [Systems Biology Graphical Notation](https://sbgn.github.io/) (SBGN) standard ([PMID: 19668183](https://www.ncbi.nlm.nih.gov/pubmed/19668183)).
-Scattered information about disease mechanisms from hundreds of scientific articles is combined into a single conceptual disease model.
+Scattered information about disease mechanisms from hundreds of scientific articles is integrated into a single conceptual disease model.

 ### PubMed search